 Managing the Risk of Data Breaches with InsuranceInsurance Explained

-Every day more than 6 million data records are compromised, and even though cybersecurity spending is rapidly increasing, cases of data breaches are at an all-time high.
-Additionally, data breaches are becoming more and more expensive, with the average cost reaching $3.86 million per occurrence in 2018.
+First of all, it’s important to realize that data breaches are serious business.
+According to the Breach Level Index, more than 9.7 billion data records have been lost or stolen globally since 2013 as a result of data breaches.
+And even though cybersecurity spending is rapidly increasing, cases of data breaches are at an all-time high.
+Additionally, data breaches are becoming more and more expensive, with the average cost reaching $3.86 million per occurrence in 2020.

 Types of Insurance You Need to Cover Data Breaches

 Data breaches are rapidly increasing in complexity and can cross borders between coverage types, thus rendering standalone data breach insurance policies inadequate.
 For instance, a cyber insurance policy will protect your business from losses related to cyber attacks and security breaches that compromise the proprietary data stored on your networks.
 And a technology errors & omissions policy will cover your liability and legal costs if a client sues you because of a data breach on their network that stems from a failure on the part of your product or service.

 Thus, combining cyber liability and technology E&O policies into one program with shared limits and complementary coverage is a cost-efficient way to purchase business insurance for startups that provides optimal protection.